 Current health and social care policy and legislation emphasises person-centred approaches and use of community based options (e.g. the Care Act 2014), and discourages residential care home settings which are segregated from family and communities.

-Key features of extra care housing for older people with dementia are:
+Key features of extra care housing for older people with mental health problems or learning disabilities are:

-- Residents have a domiciliary care package in place during the day plus a night time warden.
+- Residents have a domiciliary care package in place during the day plus a floating warden.

-- Flats, Bungalows are more common these would not be suitable for people with high or complex communication, emotional/psychological, mobility, behavioiral and/or physical needs.
+- Flats may not be suitable for a person who is finding it difficult to manage bills, let carers in and cook meals.
 Increasingly, house sharing in residential areas provides the person with a sense or familiarity of environment by living in a house on a street, with community amenities including nearby shops, parks, neighbours etc.

 - The landlord provides domestic support such as cleaning and laundry services.
 Dementia Partners believes for people who have complex communication needs, it is essential for landlords to provide enhanced, skilled landlord support daily comprising checking the person’s domiciliary carers provide a good service, supporting people to have social activities they desire and help with communication with integrated care teams, to keep up with progressive changes in care heeds